inconvergent/cl-stm/docs/stm.md

  ; NEW names a macro:
  ;   Lambda-list: (NAME EXPR)
  ;   Documentation:
- ;     new state with this rule and expression. see with-rules.
+ ;     new state with this rule and expression. see: with-rules.
  ;   Source file: /data/x/stm/src/stm.lisp
  ;
 ```